 Better news: the sophisticated systems that help you manage your community are built for engaging content.

 Good content + their tech = talent community nurturing and engagement at its best.

 Take this example from Intel, who uses SmashFly as their recruitment marketing platform:

-This email is one of several Intel uses to nurture candidates who have opted in to hear from them and identified as an AI professional.
+This email is one of several Intel uses to nurture candidates who have opted in to hear from them and are identified as AI professionals.

 There’s a lot here that educates, inspires and entertains.
 Every piece of content in this nurture email gives candidates insight into the culture.
-And, there is further action a candidate can take, with links to continue reading and learn more about specific career opportunities.
+And, it contains more actions candidates can take, with links to learn more about specific career opportunities.

-So yes!
-Celebrate the opt-in.
+So, celebrate the opt-in!
 When you’re done dancing, start creating the content that will fuel your nurture efforts.